pingcap/tidb-dev-guide/src/contribute-to-tidb/cherrypick-a-pr.md

 ### ti-srebot

 ti-srebot creates corresponding cherry-pick pull requests according to the `needs-cherry-pick-<release-version>` on the original pull request once it's merged.
 If there is any failure or omission, contributors could run `/run-cherry-picker` to re-run the cherry-pick process.
 It would fail for already created branches.
-In addition, ti-srebot will copy the approval status from the original pull request and invites the pull request author to its forked repo.
+In addition, ti-srebot will re-request the reviewers and assign the new pull request to the author of the original pull request. ti-srebot will also invite the pull request author to its forked repo.

 ## Create cherry-pick pull requests manually